Working at height in Leatherhead

 Service profile across Leatherhead

-Across the historic core of Leatherhead, the typical service mix is eyebolt pull testing to BS EN 795 Type A, abseil anchor six-monthly inspection to BS 8610 where rope access work is active on the facade, and the specification work needed to install new anchors that respect listed-building consent and conservation-area requirements.
-Where remediation is identified at inspection we quote fixed-price and complete the works with the same engineers who carried out the inspection — no subcontracted hand-offs, no scope gaps in the chain.
+Across Leatherhead’s corporate and commercial stock, the recurring service mix is mansafe cable-line testing on the flat-roofed offices along Leret Way and the surrounding commercial corridor, guardrail testing on the plant decks and roof edges that carry maintenance traffic, and eyebolt and davit-base pull testing on the facade-access systems used for window cleaning and plant work.
+Much of it is documentation-led, pulling the anchor points fitted by different contractors over the years back under one audit-ready record.
+On the older high-street and listed buildings of the conservation area the work shifts to eyebolt testing to BS EN 795 Type A and abseil-anchor six-monthly inspection to BS 8610, with any new fixing specified to respect listed-building consent.
+Where remediation is identified at inspection we quote fixed-price and complete the works with the same engineers who carried out the survey — no subcontracted hand-offs, no scope gaps in the chain.
 New install where required is engineered against the building’s structural fixing capacity, certified on completion, and entered into the next 12-month recertification cycle (or six-monthly for davit, abseil, and other higher-consequence systems).

 Travel, scheduling, and responsiveness